19 Must-Do’s at Universal Studios Orlando

 15. Don’t forget about all the oldies!

-Even though they are a bit dated, classic rides like E.T., Terminator 2 3D, and Men in Black Alien Attack are well worth at least a one time go around.
+Even though they are a bit dated, classic rides like E.T., The Mummy, and Men in Black Alien Attack are well worth at least a one time go around.
 E.T. is one of my favorites and I’ve never waited more than 20 minutes!
 Be sure to download the handy Wait Times App (it’s free) to save yourself some unnecessary hassle.

 16. Take advantage of the endless Harry Potter photo opportunities